 This is why it is imperative for us to seek collaborative solutions.
 If we all work to adopt systems that are both willing and able to safely share data across multiple partner networks, we could pull ourselves out of the dark, and into a more transparent and connected future.
 Interoperability can get us there—bringing existing systems, trading partners and enterprises together in a way that helps all parties involved.

 So what does this look like?
-It looks like platforms built to seamlessly translate and transmit millions of transaction variables in real time—converting units of measure and time zones, ensuring regulatory compliance and documentation, sales and shipping orders between parties—all complete with quality controlled documentation.
+It looks like platforms built to seamlessly translate and transmit millions of transaction variables in real time—converting units of measure and time zones, ensuring regulatory compliance and documentation, sales and shipping orders between parties—all complete with quality-controlled documentation.

 As we continue our pursuit for more secure systems, a new generation of leadership is developing integrated solutions that leverage blockchain and other decentralized networks.
-We are mindful in considering the amount of data generated by our closed systems—understanding that the centralized nature of so many networks today bend towards the mere duplication and delivery of data over truly secure access to it.
+We are mindful in considering the amount of data generated by our closed systems—understanding that the centralized nature of so many networks today bends towards the mere duplication and delivery of data over truly secure access to it.

 The truth is, interoperability done correctly does not weaken security.
-In fact, the unnecessary duplication of our centralized data throughout multiple points of contact can already make information systems into easy targets.
+In fact, the unnecessary duplication of our centralized data throughout multiple points of contact can already make information systems easy targets.
 Rather, proper interoperability is designed to take place within a safe, distributed architecture—allowing for secure access to data without the need to replicate it and send it away.
 Now all partners can see what they need to, without leaving a trail of data artifacts in the wake of a transaction.

 Every business has its own unique needs and goals—that is not going to change.
 But when we look at more collaborative means for managing across the supply chain, this individuality makes it difficult to implement standards or consistency.
 Even when we look at tracking or transportation modes, there is a lack of consistency between parties—all of which could greatly benefit from interoperability.